 Banks are a big story but they're not the only story.
 Following are the Fast Money tech trades and more!

 Our traders are good - but you knew that!
 Check out their latest picks that paid.

 A down day in Wednesday's market doesn't tell the whole story, Cramer says.

 Here's our Fast Money Final Trade.
 Our gang gives you tomorrow's best trades, right now!

-Applied Materials posted a lower quarterly profit as revenue declined 8 percent amid a slump in the semiconductor equipment manufacturing industry, but the company's performance beat expectations.
+Applied Materials, the No. 1 computer-chip equipment maker, posted a lower quarterly profit as revenue slid 28 percent amid a slump in its industry.